ArchiyouApp/hypercurve/README.md

   <img src="./doc/hypercurve.png" alt="Hyper, a clever mathematician" width="144" align="right">
 </h1>

-`hypercurve` is an early-stage planar curve kernel for line and circular-arc geometry.
-The current implementation focuses on exactness-aware topology: segment intersections, closed-contour containment, signed region views, region-pair event extraction, fragment splitting, and the first boolean selection/traversal scaffolding.
+`hypercurve` is a planar curve kernel for line and circular-arc geometry in the hyperreal geometry stack.
+The current implementation focuses on exactness-aware topology: segment intersections, closed-contour containment, signed region views, region-pair event extraction, fragment splitting, prepared query views, and the first region boolean / offset pipeline.

 The crate keeps Cavalier-compatible bulge semantics where they are useful, but the native APIs expose explicit uncertainty for tangent, overlap, boundary, and